 Period of Service

-- Have completed an LLB degree, preferably with a B+ minimum average.
+You must have obtained an LLB with a B+ average.

 - You must be medically fit for service.